Tadcaster: Bridge

-The current bridge dates back to around 1700.
+The current bridge dates back to the early 1700s and was built, according to Pevsner, using stone from the ruined Castle.
+It was widened in the C19th.
 It is the main transport route connecting the town centre, which is divided by the river, and one of the town's two road crossings, the other being the A64 bypass bridge.
 The bridge partially collapsed on 29 December 2015, following flooding.
 The collapse fractured a gas main and prompted the evacuation of hundreds of residents and divided the town in two.
 In early 2016, Historic England carried out an assessment of the significance of the Grade-II listed bridge to inform its restoration.
 The bridge was then repaired and widened, and re-opened to traffic on 3 February 2017.
-The area around the bridge, including the north end of the High Street, the bus station and the Medical Centre were flooded once again in February 2022.
+The area around the bridge, including the north end of the High Street, the houses in Wharfe Terrace, the Bus Station and the Tadcaster Medical Centre, was flooded once again in February 2022.

 Tadcaster Mere

 To the south east of the town centre, towards the village of Oxton, lies Tadcaster Mere.
 Designated a Site of Special Scientific Interest (SSSI) in 1987, the mere is at the centre of a former lake basin that extended over an area of about 3 km2.
 It was formed during the most recent or Devensian ice age, which ended 10,000 years ago, when Tadcaster was at the southernmost limit of glaciation, by the long, low embankment of debris known as the Escrick Moraine, which is composed of debris left behind by the Vale of York Glacier.
 The mere is a site of current palaeontological interest, as it is believed to be the site of the earliest discovery of the plesiosaur; while unproven, the skeletal fragments found in Tadcaster match the age of those found elsewhere.

 Scientific analysis of the mere, in particular sedimentary pollen studies, provides insight into the geological history and makeup of the local environment and allows accurate dating of events before, during and after the Devensian ice age.